spinks/Formality/README.md

 # Formality

-This website and server are hosted and deployed on the IBM Cloud at [formality](https://formality.eu-gb.cf.appdomain.cloud).
+This website and server are hosted and deployed on the IBM Cloud at [Formality](https://formality.eu-gb.cf.appdomain.cloud), the url (https://formality.eu-gb.cf.appdomain.cloud).

 ## Running the site locally